 The risk-free interest rate is based on the currently available rate on a U.S. Treasury zero-coupon issue with a remaining term equal to the expected term of the option converted into a continuously compounded rate.
 The expected volatility of stock options is based on a review of the historical volatility and the implied volatility of a peer group of publicly traded companies comparable to the Company.
 In evaluating comparability, the Company considered factors such as industry, stage of life cycle, and size.
 After the adoption of Accounting Standards Update No. 2016-09 Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting as of January 1, 2017, the Company elected to continue to estimate the total number of awards for which the requisite service period will not be rendered based on historical data.
 The expected term assumption used by the Company reflects the application of the simplified method set out in Securities and Exchange Commission Staff Accounting Bulletin No. 110, Shared-Based Payment.
-The simplified method defines the expected term of an option as the average of the contractual term of the options and the weighted average vesting period for all option tranches.
-The dividend yield reflects the Company's dividend rate on the date of grant.
-The Company did not grant any stock options during the six months ended June 30, 2019.
-For the six months ended June 30, 2020, the Company granted stock options representing the right to purchase a total of 8,888,000 shares of the Company's Class A Common Stock.
+The simplified method defines the expected term of an option as the average of the contractual term of the options during the six months ended June 30, 2020, the Company granted stock options representing the right to purchase a total of 8,888,000 shares of the Company's Class A Common Stock.